Ray-RuiPan/Ray-RuiPan.github.io/index.md

 ## About Me

-I am an undergrad student at Xidian University,<br> interested in AI Accelerator / System / Algorithm.
+I am an undergrad student at Xidian University,<br> interested in computer architecture and AI.

 <!--
 ## Research Interests